 You should also be able to copy and paste text by selecting the desired text with your mouse and using Ctrl-Shift-C and Ctrl-Shift-V, respectively.

 It is possible to write Python code in a plain text editor, such as Notepad, but you will likely find that this is a rather tedious and difficult process because plain text editors have no knowledge of Python’s formatting or syntax.
 For this course, we will use a code editor called Visual Studio Code (often called VS Code).
 We recommend this editor because it is widely used, free, and able to run on Windows, Mac, and Linux.

 If you are on Ubuntu or macOS, you can follow these directions, but download the appropriate version of VS Code for your operating system.
 On other Linux distributions, we recommend checking your package manager first.
 If you are on macOS and using the Homebrew package manager, you may be able to use Homebrew Cask to install VS Code.

 To test that you have installed VS Code correctly, you can simply make sure that it launches for now.
-Later, we will perform another check to make sure that it is properly configured.

 Create a GitHub account #